TYPES OF THERAPY

 CBT is an evidence-based treatment that focuses on the interactions between our thoughts, feelings and behaviours. clinically and research proven treatment.
 Behaviour therapy helps you weaken and break the connections between stress-inducing situations and your habitual reactions to them; reactions such as fear, depression or rage, and self-defeating or self-damaging behaviour.

-It also teaches you how to calm your mind and body, so you can feel better, think more clearly, and make better decisions.
+We extract CBT skills and personalise these to teaches you how to take interpersonal risks, calm your mind and body, so you can feel better, think more clearly, and take helpful actions.